integreat-io/integreat/README.md

 have the `path` property, so providing the `path` string instead of an object is a useful shorthand for this.
 I.e. `{title: 'article.headline'}` translates to `{title: {path: 'article.headline'}}`.

+The `toService` section behaves just like `attributes` and `relationships`, except that it is only used when mapping _to_ a service.
+This is where you'll put mappings that don't have a corresponding field in the schema you map to/from, e.g. root paths like `$params.service`.

 Mappings relate to both services and schemas, as the thing that binds them together, but it is the service definition that "owns" them.
 The `mappings`